Completion of Celtic trilogy following 'Wolfwalkers' director interview, 'The Secret of Kells and Brendan' and 'Song of the Sea Umi no Uta'

 I love all of Cartoon Saloon's works, which are full of mysterious beauty and vitality, so I'm very excited now!

-I would like many people to see Robin, who values friendship and promises and finds a way for humans and wolves to live together, in a gentle and straightforward manner!
+We want many people to see Robin, who values friendship and promises and finds a way for humans and wolves to live together.

-I'm always on good terms with Ririko-chan, who plays the role of Medb, so I'll do my best to post-record together!
+I'm always on good terms with Lirico, who plays the role of Medb, so I'll do my best to post-record together!